greenc/CookieMaster/README.md

 Planned and Upcoming Features
 -----------

- - Calculate and display the most efficient purchases and upgrades
- - Display estimated time left until upgrades and buildings are affordable
  - Smart auto-clicking for Golden Cookies and Reindeer to maximise your returns
  - Multiple save slots with import/export functionality
  - Performance optimizations to allow CookieMaster to poll and update even more rapidly